JATOS/JATOS_docs/versioned_docs/version-3.9.1/Serving_the_Internet/JATOS-on-a-server.md

 ## Install Java

-JATOS needs Java 8 or 11 to run (17 is not yet supported).
+JATOS needs Java 11 to run (higher versions are not yet supported).
 You can install your own Java or get a JATOS that is already bundled with Java.

 ## Install JATOS